Colbss/FiveM-ClothingData/README.md

 > `https://raw.githubusercontent.com/Colbss/FiveM-ClothingData/refs/heads/master/images/{MODEL}/{COLLECTION}/{PREFIX}_{COMPONENT/PROP_TYPE}_{MODEL_INDEX}_{TEXTURE_INDEX}.webp`

 ## Clothing Data
 All data for a single model / ped is split between a drawables and a props json.
-Within each collection the clothing is organized by string-based component / prop type indexes for ease of traversal (note the images uses number based component type index, refer to component / prop index maps below).
+Within each collection the clothing is organized by string-based component / prop type indexes for readability (note the images use number based component type indexes, refer to the index maps below).

 ### Drawable Indexes
 |Number Index|String Index|Human-Readable|